SEEK Materials

 + -

-The SEEK Parent Questionnaire-R (PQ-R) is a brief evidence-based questionnaire to screen for prevalent and targeted psychosocial problems such as parental depression and substance use.
+The SEEK Parent Questionnaire-R (PQ-R) is a brief evidence-informed questionnaire to screen for prevalent and targeted psychosocial problems such as parental depression and substance use.
 The earlier version was revised in 2017 based on new knowledge and experience of those implementing the approach.

 The PQ-R has 16 “yes/no” questions on one side of a page, and takes 2-3 minutes to complete.
 It has a user-friendly format that's easy for both parents and professionals.